shreyade50/Tensorflow-Introduction/README.md

-# Tensorflow-Introduction
+# TensorFlow-Introduction
+TensorFlow 2.3:
-TensorFlow 2.3:  Use tf.Variable to modify the state of a variable Explain the difference between a variable and a constant Train a Neural Network on a TensorFlow dataset
+* Use tf.Variable to modify the state of a variable Explain the difference between a variable and a constant Train a Neural Network on a TensorFlow dataset